jvaugha3038/Pi-in-the-Sky/README.md

 ---
 &nbsp;
 # `Goal`
 The goal of the project was to get the Pico into the air, somehow, and then collect useful data that can be retrieved.
-We chose to do so by launching it out of a ballista-style turret.
+We chose to do so by launching it out of a ballista-style turret, otherwise known as a "payload delivery device".
 We used a gyroscope/accelerometer to record the payload's current angle, and it's angular acceleration.

 # `Planning`
 [Link to planning Document](https://docs.google.com/document/d/14-PHrZZvjooZSPuYYvAT_kGfdMwqDnR2ftNQUhQHIGQ/edit)